 The criteria of the Hicklin test deemed as obscene anything tending “to deprave and corrupt those whose minds are open to such immoral influences.”
 Children, degenerates, and criminal elements prone to be negatively influenced by such material were who was in mind with this test.

-A flood of obscene literature coupled with ever-intensifying intellectual challenges to the validity of obscenity law increased over the succeeding decades, concurrent with the burgeoning Jewish population, finally resulting in a backlash in the form of the ‘clean books’ crusade of the 1920s.
+A flood of obscene literature coupled with ever-intensifying intellectual challenges to the validity of obscenity law increased over the succeeding decades, concurrent with the burgeoning Jewish population.
+Finally, a backlash came in the form of the ‘clean books’ crusade of the 1920s.

-Ford, while able to find much support for his campaign among the Catholic and Protestant citizens was, as he lamented, “unable to interest Jewish organizations.”2
+Ford, while able to find much support for his campaign among the Catholic and Protestant citizens was, notably, “unable to interest Jewish organizations.”2

 Sumner, now head of the NYSSV, personally introduced the “Clean Books” bill in 1923.
 It was defeated, pretty much singlehandedly, by the Jew Horace Liveright.3